fabtrie/arxml_vscode_ext/README.md

 # ARXML language server

-This is an extention for Visual Studio Code that provides language support for arxml files
+This is an extension for Visual Studio Code that provides language support for arxml files

 ## Features